Reading for Understanding — Assessments

 - Meaningful Structure and Sequence — Tasks and activities are structured and sequenced to help scaffold performance for less skilled readers and provide more information on potential student strengths and weaknesses.
 Performance moderators such as background knowledge and motivation are also measured and can be used to help interpret the reading score.

-- Component Measurement — Associated component reading skill tasks (such as word recognition, decoding and vocabulary) have also been developed to further understand or qualify the performance of students who may have basic reading skill difficulties that interfere with their comprehension performance.
+- Component Measurement — Associated component reading skill tasks (such as word recognition, decoding and vocabulary) have also been developed to further understand or qualify the performance of students who may have basic reading skill difficulties that interfere with comprehension performance.

 Find a Publication